Chungking Express: Production

-Wong Kar-wai made Chungking Express during a two-month break from the editing of his wuxia film Ashes of Time.
-He said "While I had nothing to do, I decided to make Chungking Express following my instincts," and that "After the very heavy stuff, heavily emphasized in Ashes of Time, I wanted to make a very light, contemporary movie, but where the characters had the same problems."
+Wong Kar-wai made Chungking Express during a two-month break from editing his wuxia film Ashes of Time.
+He said: "While I had nothing to do, I decided to make Chungking Express following my instincts", and "After the very heavy stuff, heavily emphasized in Ashes of Time, I wanted to make a very light, contemporary movie, but where the characters had the same problems."
 Originally, Wong envisioned the stories as similar but with contrasting settings: one in Hong Kong Island in daylight, and the other in Kowloon at night.
-He felt that "despite the difference, they are the same stories": one was about encountering love in the tight city, the other was about the keeping love without physical connection.
+He felt that "despite the difference, they are the same stories": one was about encountering love in the tight city, the other about keeping love without physical connection.

 The screenplay was not finished by the time filming began; Wong finished it when filming paused over New Year.
 He wrote the second story in a single day.
-He developed a third story, about a love-sick hitman, but as he felt it would make Chungking Express overlong, he produced it as a separate film, Fallen Angels (1995).
+He developed a third story, about a love-sick hitman, but felt it would make Chungking Express overlong, and produced it as a separate film, Fallen Angels (1995).

-Wong wanted to film in Tsim Sha Tsui, since he grew up in the area and felt a strong connection to it.
-He described it as "an area where the Chinese literally brush shoulders with westerners, and is uniquely Hong Kong."
-He was drawn to Chungking Mansion for its many lodgings, mix of cultures, and its significance as a crime hotspot; he felt that, as a "mass-populated and hyperactive place", it worked as a metaphor for Hong Kong itself.
+Wong wanted to film in Tsim Sha Tsui since he grew up in the area and felt a strong connection to it.
+He called it "an area where the Chinese literally brush shoulders with westerners, and is uniquely Hong Kong."
+He was drawn to Chungking Mansion for its many lodgings, mix of cultures, and significance as a crime hotspot; he felt that, as a "mass-populated and hyperactive place", it worked as a metaphor for Hong Kong itself.

-The director once talked about his inspiration by the works of Haruki Murakami.
-As an example, the original title of the film is "重慶森林", while the Chinese title of Haruki Murakami's "Norwegian Wood" (1987) is "挪威的森林".
+Wong has said he is inspired by the works of Haruki Murakami.
+As an example, the film's original title "重慶森林" (which translates into "Chungking Forest") mirrors the Chinese title of Murakami's Norwegian Wood (1987), "挪威的森林".

-The second story was shot in Central, including Lan Kwai Fong, near a popular fast food shop called Midnight Express.
-"In this area, there are a lot of bars, a lot of foreign executives would hang out there after work," Wong remembers.
-The fast food shop is forever immortalized as the spot where Tony Leung and Faye Wong's characters met and became attracted to one another.
-Wong was also drawn to "the escalator from Central to the mid-levels.
+The second story was shot in Central, including Lan Kwai Fong, near the fast food shop Midnight Express.
+"In this area, there are a lot of bars, a lot of foreign executives would hang out there after work", Wong said.
+The shop is where Tony Leung's and Faye Wong's characters meet.
+Wong said he was also drawn to "the escalator from Central to the mid-levels.
 That interests me because no one has made a movie there.
 When we were scouting for locations we found the light there entirely appropriate."
-The apartment of Tony Leung's character was cinematographer Christopher Doyle's apartment at the time of filming.
+Leung's character's apartment was cinematographer Christopher Doyle's apartment at the time of filming.
+Wong narrates the story in a fragments connected by monologues.

-Wong narrates the story in a fragmented structure and connects the fragments through monologues.
-By looking at the pictures created by Wong, the emotions and themes central to the story become clear.